liquibase/liquibase/README.md

 Liquibase can be integrated with Maven, Ant, Gradle, Spring Boot, and other CI/CD tools.
 For a full list, see [Liquibase Tools & Integrations](https://docs.liquibase.com/tools-integrations/home.html).
 You can use Liquibase with [GitHub Actions](https://github.com/liquibase/liquibase-github-action-example), [Spinnaker](https://github.com/liquibase/liquibase-spinnaker-plugin), and many different [workflows](https://docs.liquibase.com/workflows/home.html).

-## Real-time monitoring and visibility
-Try [Liquibase Hub](https://hub.liquibase.com/) to get real-time information about your deployments, an overview of recent commands for the specific database you’re working on, and a place for your team collaboration.

 ## Install and Run Liquibase